 Here are some of the typical mail ports:

-- 587 for SMTP (actually the preferred non-encrypted port for outgoing connections from mail clients)
+587: SMTP (The preferred non-encrypted port for outgoing connections from mail clients.
+Use STARTTLS for encryption.)

 If you’re using a firewall, be sure to edit the rules for your mail server’s ports.
-See these instructions for more information.
+See Linode’s guide to configuring a firewall for more information.

 Webmail is a type of mail client that can be installed on your server and accessed from a web browser.
 It allows your users to access their email from your website (example:

-http://example.com/mail anywhere they have access to the Internet.
-Running a web server is a prerequisite for running a webmail client, so you should follow the Hosting a Website guide if you want to run webmail on your Linode, in addition to installing a mail server.
+http://example.com/mail) anywhere they have access to the internet.
+Running a web server is a prerequisite for running a webmail client, so follow the Hosting a Website guide if you want to run webmail on your Linode, in addition to installing a mail server.

 Here are some of the most popular webmail clients: